CraftAcademyLabs/coach-guides/weeks/week_8_9.md

 - **Monday:**
   - [ ] Morning: Introduction to News Room Challenge - Faraz & Oliver give them PT and strict requirements from the client
     - [ ] Oliver sets up new PT board
-  - [ ] Morning: Students start the Design Sprint - Recap of the Design Sprint and intro to Epics (introduce prioritization and voting, tasks = AC) - Faraz (Tell them about including lo-fi/mock up in PT but also to the PR once they have worked on it)
+  - [ ] Morning: Students start the First Sprint(Desing Phase) - Recap of the the First Sprint(Desing Phase) and intro to Epics (introduce prioritization and voting, tasks = AC) - Faraz (Tell them about including lo-fi/mock up in PT but also to the PR once they have worked on it)

 - **Tuesday:**
   - [ ] Morning: Product owner intro (Recorded video for students to watch) - Recording (Have them watch it during staff meeting?)